Weinstein accuser takes stand in LA after New York testimony

 “That wasn’t my question,” the lawyer replied.
 “I’m asking about the time.
 Something that would stick in your mind.”

-Jackson also brought up her previous confusion about the site of the assault in early interviews with authorities.
+Jackson also brought up her previous confusion about the site of the assault, and she acknowledged that she could not name the hotel in her first three interviews with authorities, the most recent in 2020.

-“As you told your story the first three times, you had no idea what hotel this even took place at,” Jackson said.
-“You didn’t even mention the Montage.”

 “I had pushed it out of my memory,” Young said.